frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 Every time the Grandmother sees us doing something like that, she also must have a wonderful glow in heaven.
 Pride and joy must move her heart.
 God must lift her higher in heaven, because we\'re living the spirit that she made every effort to inculcate in each one of us.

-Our Lord prayed that "they might be one" (*cf*.
+Our Lord prayed "that they might be one" (*cf*.
 John 17:21).
 The first thing we have to do is prayer.
 Charity first and foremost involves prayer.
 It helps us to love with the heart of Christ, to realize that God is love.
 Love is divine.
 The underlying message from the life of dedication of the Grandmother is that "God is love" (1 John 4:8) and He wants us to put that love into practice in concrete ways.

 Our Lord shows us that at the Last Supper, when speaking about charity, He washes the feet of the apostles, including that of Judas: "If I, the Master and Lord, have done these things to you, so do you, do this to others" (John 13:14).